-This is when we make the transition from keyword research to keyword targeting.
 On the front page of the site, we may begin with a bit of introductory text that reads, “McGonagall & Sons Beekeeping Equipment Company has been in the business of selling beekeeping supplies since 1951.
-If you’re a novice who is just beginning to learn the beekeeping basics, take a look at our “Beekeeping for Beginners” page, which offers a variety of beekeeping starter kit paraphernalia for those who are just venturing into beekeeping 101.”
+If you’re just learning the beekeeping basics, take a look at our Beekeeping for Beginners page, which offers beekeeping starter kit paraphernalia for those who are just venturing into beekeeping 101.”

 For starters, we already talked about having a “beekeeping for beginners” page, so why don’t we delve into that?
 Google’s auto-suggest feature isn’t going to be terribly useful here, because it’ll only show phrases that begin with “beekeeping for beginners.”
 That’s a little too specific.
 What we want are other words and phrases that users (and search engines!) will feel are highly relevant to that topic, but that don’t incorporate that exact and rather bloated phrase.